HIGHLIGHTS

 On a more positive note, the phone packs a 6,000mAh battery paired with 22.5W fast charging, which is quite impressive at this price.
 Especially when you consider how limited the options are if you want a large battery with reasonably fast charging in this segment.

-ALSO READ: ZTE Mobile Price in Nepal (March 2026 Updated)
+ALSO READ: ZTE Mobile Price in Nepal (August 2026 Updated)

 Finally, the V80 Max ships with Android 16, layered with MyOS 16 on top.
-They’ve also added a host of AI features, such as AI Night Charging, which learns your charging habits to reduce overnight battery stress, along with AI scam alerts, AI wallpapers, AI social publishing, and AI filters, features that sound impressive on paper, but it looks like they are just throwing the keyword “AI” to everything.
+They’ve also added a host of AI features, such as AI Night Charging, which learns your charging habits to reduce overnight battery stress, along with AI scam alerts, AI wallpapers, AI social publishing, and AI filters- features that sound impressive on paper, but it looks like they are just throwing the keyword “AI” at everything.

-ZTE Nubia V80 Max Specifications
+ZTE nubia V80 Max Specifications

 - Body: 171.55 x 77.7 x 8.30 mm, – g